niraj-desai-2909/burr/docs/concepts/streaming-actions.rst

 .. note::

-    Burr actions can stream results!
+    Apache Burr actions can stream results!
 This enables you to display results to the user as tokens are streamed in.